Aaron98990/ways-of-the-game/advantage.md

 [The goalkeeper commits DOGSO and Serious Foul Play at the same time.
 The goalkeeper is sent-off only for Serious Foul Play.](https://youtu.be/dmZcFRB-1wo?t=121)

-## When to Play Advantage

-Advantage is to be played...

-> Advantage should not be applied in situations involving serious foul play, violent conduct or a second cautionable offence unless there is a clear opportunity to score a goal.
-The referee must send off the player when the ball is next out of play, but if the player plays the ball or challenges/interferes with an opponent, the referee will stop play, send off the player and restart with an indirect free kick, unless the player committed a more serious offence.
->
-> - Law 12.3 Disciplinary Action

-## Advantage while Holding

-Advantage also includes holding.
-This is clarified to be clear but is already covered.
-Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.

-> If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.
->
-> - Law 12.3 Disciplinary Action